 "I'm constantly impressed with the work we do here at Cogney."

 Wit has over ten years of commercial and project management experience helping startups and MNCs in industries including design, engineering, and executive recruitment.
 With her experience in diverse industries and businesses of all sizes, she is a perfect fit to manage the contracts of Cogney's portfolio of clients all over the world.
 Wit possesses certifications in human resources, quality management, environmental management, occupational health and safety systems and holds a B.A. from the University of British Columbia.

 We rewrote the playbook on how the world’s best-known brain games company presented its content and games to Google and end-users.

 Through a reclassification and restructuring of its taxonomy, Cogney made this online marketplace of personal services Hong Kong’s #1 go-to resource for booking tutors, manicures and the like.

 Cogney overhauled the SEO strategy of Airbnb over two years by working closely with the company’s headquarters.
 As a result, the company's listings now appear at the top of search results for virtually any location in the world.

-Drive more traffic and customers to your site
+Ready to drive more customers to your website?

 Whether it’s a question or a quote, we’d love to connect.
 You’ll get a reply in less than a day.